Generic Name: amphetamine sulfate

 Talk to your doctor if you or your child have side effects that are bothersome or do not go away.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Amphetamine Sulfate Tablets for a condition for which they were not prescribed.
-Do not give Amphetamine Sulfate Tablets to other people, even if they have the same condition.
+Do not use amphetamine sulfate tablets for a condition for which it was not prescribed.
+Do not give amphetamine sulfate tablets to other people, even if they have the same condition.
 It may harm them and it is against the law.

-Inactive Ingredients: crospovidone, silicified microcrystalline cellulose, and stearic acid.
-The 10 mg tablets also contain FD&C Blue #1.
+Inactive Ingredients: colloidal silicon dioxide, crospovidone, microcrystalline cellulose, stearic acid, and talc.
+The 10 mg tablets also contain FD&C Blue #1 aluminum lake.